Skip to main content

 In women, the dynamic interplay between estradiol (E2) and progesterone creates a constantly shifting cognitive landscape.
 Estradiol is a primary driver of neuronal plasticity and connectivity.

-High estradiol levels during the follicular phase are correlated with enhanced and fine motor skills.
+High estradiol levels during the follicular phase are correlated with enhanced verbal memory and fine motor skills.
 E2 achieves this by increasing dendritic spine density in the CA1 region of the hippocampus and upregulating the expression of NMDA receptors, which are critical for LTP.
 It also boosts levels of acetylcholine, a neurotransmitter essential for memory and attention.

 Progesterone’s effects are mediated largely through its metabolite, allopregnanolone, which is a potent positive allosteric modulator of the GABA-A receptor.
 This action enhances the calming, inhibitory tone of the brain’s primary inhibitory neurotransmitter, GABA.
 This explains progesterone’s anxiolytic and sleep-promoting effects.